- Discover a relaxed, luxurious way to explore new destinations and enjoy cultural experiences

 7. River cruises offer first-class dining

-Mealtimes may be informal aboard a river cruise.
-There’s no allocated seating or dress code in dining rooms, and small tables are for just four or six people.
-Despite the relaxed atmosphere, passengers still enjoy exceptional culinary experiences.
-From early risers’ breakfasts to delicious four-course dinners, menus feature international classics and regional specialities, all prepared by talented professional chefs.
+You’ll enjoy superb fine dining on board a river cruise ship in the most elegant surroundings with exceptional service.
+There is no allocated seating at the small tables of just four or six people, so the ambience is relaxed and friendly.
+Exceptional culinary experiences await: from early risers’ breakfasts to delicious four-course dinners, menus feature international classics and regional specialities, all prepared by talented professional chefs.

 8. Guests sleep in well-appointed cabins